 Age, gender, income, interests: these all play into where and how people engage.
 Screen time is spent building personas and communities that reflect who we are and what we’re looking for, and oftentimes, social media directly reflects our consumer habits and preferences.

 For example, younger demographics probably wouldn’t be caught dead on their parents’ favorite platform, Facebook, while career-driven individuals are more likely to connect on LinkedIn than Pinterest.
-Knowing where to go helped the LDM team create Facebook ads for local pizzeria Aurelio’s, getting users engaged with their favorite pizza topics in a playful yet natural format.
+Knowing where to go helped the LDM team create Facebook posts and ads for local pizzeria Aurelio’s, getting users engaged with their favorite pizza topics in a playful yet natural format.

 If you’re not sure where to start, take a look at what your competitors are doing.
 Are they killing the game with informative YouTube videos while ignoring Twitter altogether?
 Are they getting good engagement with their content, or is it not connecting at all?
 Checking out what’s working (and what’s not) within your industry is a good baseline for where you can dive in.